-The Government announced and is consulting on a number of reforms to the system of developer contributions and the Community Infrastructure Levy Regulations 2010 as part of its Autumn Budget (2017).
-These reforms aim to:-

-- ensure that viability assessment is part of the plan making system as set out in the NPPF 2019: - make the system of developer contributions more transparent and accountable: - ensure the draft regulations deliver the intended policy changes and do not give rise to unforeseen consequences; - remove the restriction on more than five section 106 obligations to fund a single infrastructure project ('the pooling restriction') which originally intended to incentive uptake of CIL but has caused complexity and delay; - remove the duty on CIL charging Local Authorities to prepare Regulation 123 list for CIL projects and replace with an annual 'Infrastructure Funding Statement' setting out how both s.106 and CIL money has been spent on infrastructure in order to improve flexibility.
+- 2.6 The Government announced and consulted on a number of reforms to the system of developer contributions and the Community Infrastructure Levy Regulations 2010 as part of its Autumn Budget (2017).
+These reforms are proposed to be introduced via new regulations in September 2019 which aim to:- - ensure that viability assessment is part of the plan making system as set out in the NPPF 2019; - make the system of developer contributions more transparent and accountable; - ensure the draft regulations deliver the intended policy changes and do not give rise to unforeseen consequences; - remove the restriction on more than five section 106 obligations to fund a single infrastructure project ('the pooling restriction') which originally intended to incentive uptake of CIL but has caused complexity and delay; - remove the duty on CIL charging Local Authorities to prepare Regulation 123 list for CIL projects and replace with an annual 'Infrastructure Funding Statement' setting out how both s.106 and CIL money has been spent on infrastructure in order to improve flexibility.